Coughlin leads Durham to win over Glamorgan

 Durham captain Scott Borthwick told BBC Radio Newcastle:

-"It was a fantastic team performance from the start of day one, the way we bowled in the first innings was incredible and the way we batted was amazing, the only downside was that no-one got a three-figure score but we kept the partnerships going throughout.
+"It was a fantastic team performance from the start of day one, the way we bowled in the first innings was incredible and the way we batted was amazing.
+The only downside was that no-one got a three-figure score but we kept the partnerships going throughout.

 "The way we bowled yesterday on a good pitch in hot conditions earned us the right to do what we did this morning (day four)."